 Some authors maintain websites that include a list of their published works.
 Check that first.

 The next place to try is Google Scholar (it's different from regular Google.)
 AU contracts with Google Scholar to link to many of our databases.
-To use the AU version of Google Scholar, go to the library's homepage > Research Assistance > Databases > Google Scholar.
+To use the AU version of Google Scholar, go to the library's homepage and select Databases and enter Google Scholar.
 In the upper left of the Google Scholar landing page, select the three horizontal, parallel lines ("hamburger" icon) to select Advanced Search.
 This function allows you to search by author.

 Google Scholar links to many EBSCO databases; however, you might want to manually search the EBSCO family of databases next because they cover such a wide range of topics.
-From the library's homepage under RESEARCH ASSISTANCE > Databases > Academic Search Premier.
+From the library's homepage select Databases and enter Academic Search Premier.
 On the search page, select the small, blue CHOOSE DATABASES link toward the top left of the page.
 Select the SEARCH ALL at at the top of the database list.
 In the first search box type the author's name (last name, then first name) and select AU Author from the dropdown menu to the right of the search box and search.
 If you retrieve too many irrelevant hits, then go back and include a keyword in your search.

 You might also want to check ProQuest Central and Science Direct.